COSC3020/theory-vs-practice-acraig9266/README.md

 - You measure the time with 10,000 elements and it takes 100 seconds!
 List 3 reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.
+-
+- The data set was different and was worst case in the test with 10000 elements

 Add your answers to this markdown file.